Dram shop liability

 In short, if a licensed established chooses to serve you alcohol, even though you are clearly intoxicated, then under Texas state law, they can in some cases, be held accountable for any injury or accident that may arise as a result.

-If you do choose to pursue a lawsuit for damages from over serving by a drinking establishment, then it is important to understand what the Texas law requires.
-This will save one time and energy when pursing any kind of legal action.
+If you choose to pursue a lawsuit for damages from over-serving by a drinking establishment, it is important to understand what the Texas law requires.
+This will save one time and energy when pursuing any kind of legal action.

-In the State of Texas, a statutory case of action may be pursued upon proof that:
+In the State of Texas, a statutory cause of action may be pursued upon proof that:

 - It was apparent to the provider (staff at the licensed establishment) that the individual that was being sold, served, or provided an alcoholic beverage was clearly intoxicated to the point where it was very possible that the individual posed an immediate danger to themselves and/or others.

-- The intoxication of the individual, that has received the alcoholic beverage, is a direct result to the damages that have been suffered.
+- The intoxication of the individual, that has received the alcoholic beverage, is a direct result of the damages that have been suffered.

 Looking at the above requirements to proceed with civil action you must show that they were aware of the level of intoxication of the individual.

-Often proof can consist of eye-witness testimony of the drunken look and actions of the person over served.
-Moreover, damages must be proven to be a direct result of the alcohol consumption, for a civil case to be successful.
+Often proof can consist of eye-witness testimony of the drunk and actions of the person over-served.
+Not to mention, receipts of drinks purchased.
+Moreover, damages must be proven to be a direct result of alcohol consumption, for a civil case to be successful.
+Often a car accident lawyer will sue the drunk driver and in the course of that investigation find a bar may hold some liability.

 In addition, it is important to note that the Dram Shop Liability statute not only applies to bars, pubs, restaurants, but also to liquor stores, private events, social clubs, or any other establishment where alcohol is served.

-Over-serving alcohol can cause very serious negative consequences, such as being the causation of a car accident, or leading to alcohol poisoning.
-Bar negligence is a very real problem that, if not addressed, can lead to more individuals being over served when it is very clear that they are intoxicated.
+Over-serving alcohol can cause very serious negative consequences.
+One of them being the drunk driver who has a car accident.
+Or the customer gets hurt due to his or her intoxication.
+Bar negligence is a very real problem that, if not addressed, can lead to more individuals being over-served when it is very clear that they are intoxicated.

-If you or a loved one have been the victim of a drunk driver and would like to explore a case against the bar or club contact the Baumgartner Law Firm at (281) 587-1111 for a consultation.
+If you or a loved one have been the victim of a drunk driver and would like to explore a case against the bar or club contact the dram shop injury lawyers at Baumgartner Law Firm at (281) 587-1111 for a consultation.